mvolkmann/blog/src/web-dev-tips.md

 If the promise returned by `Promise.all` resolves, the value is an array of the resolved values in the same order as the promises that were passed in.
+If it rejects, the value is that of the first promise that rejects.

 If the promise returned by `Promise.allSettled` resolves, the value is an array of the resolved and rejected values